Don’t Double Wash Your Dishes: Save Water, Energy, and Time by Skipping the Pre-Rinse

 When Is Pre-Rinsing Actually Necessary?

-• For baby bottles or medical equipment, follow manufacturer instructions.
+• Baby bottles or medical items should follow manufacturer cleaning instructions

 Hand Washing vs. Dishwasher: Which Is Greener?

-• Hand washing can use more water than dishwashers if you don’t use water efficiently.
+• Hand washing with running water can use significantly more water per load

 Final Thoughts: Save Resources Without Sacrificing Clean Dishes